hamedasgari20/python-books/essential-guide-llmops/notes.md

 ## ✅ **Conclusion**

 This booklet walks you through the full lifecycle of building and managing large language models using **LLMOps**.
 From collecting and preparing data to deploying and monitoring models, you now have a practical roadmap to build scalable, secure, and high-performing AI systems.

+## 🧠 LLMOPS Project: Fine-Tuning and Deploying an LLM for Stack Overflow Q&A

+This project demonstrates a simple LLMOps pipeline for training, automating, and deploying a Large Language Model (LLM) tailored to answer Python-related questions from Stack Overflow.

+This project is divided into three main sections:

+### Data Preparation
+Extract relevant question-answer pairs from the Stack Overflow Public Dataset on BigQuery, prepare them for training, and split into train and evaluation sets.

+### Automation Pipeline
+Create a Pipelines workflow to automate the fine-tuning of an open-source LLM using the prepared dataset and pushing the trained model to Huggingface.

+### Inference with safety control

+Deploy the fine-tuned model via a REST API using FastAPI.